 Dangers of Mixing Ketamine and Alcohol

-Combining ketamine and alcohol can lead to negative reactions, some of which can be life-threatening.
-Users who mix ketamine and alcohol may be at increased risk of urinary tract issues, memory loss, slowed breathing, coma, and even death.
-Symptoms of an overdose on ketamine and alcohol can include unconsciousness, slowed heart rate, impaired motor function, vomiting, and clammy skin and requires immediate medical attention.
+Combining ketamine and alcohol can lead to negative reactions, some of which can have life-threatening consequences.
+Individuals who mix ketamine and alcohol may be at increased risk of urinary tract issues, memory loss, slowed breathing, coma, and even death.
+Symptoms of an overdose when ketamine and alcohol are involved can include unconsciousness, slowed heart rate, impaired motor function, vomiting, and clammy skin.
+If you suspect someone might be experiencing a ketamine- or alcohol-related overdose or an overdose related to another substance, call 911.

 Ketamine is a dissociative anesthetic agent used in medical procedures as well as for the treatment of severe acute and chronic pain.